Hog farm sued for ignoring sexual harassment »

 Chelsea Peretti is a dumb ass »

-My thoughtful coworkers alerted me to a recent meme going around (as memes are wont to do):
+My thoughtful coworkers alerted me to a recent pic going around:

 To continue, let’s see, how many times do we have to go over this?
 Being vegan and caring about human rights are not mutually exclusive.
 That is not motherfucking logic.
 Moreover, let’s get it straight: This person does not care where her vegetables come from.
 No one who ever makes this argument actually does.
 They do not give a single fuck about immigrants, they are just defensive and out of reasonable arguments.
 People who actually care about labor rights 1. are out doing shit about it, and 2. know that the meat and dairy industry are the worst offenders on the planet when it comes to exploiting immigrant labor.
 Ask Human Rights Watch; Read "Blood, Sweat and Fear" and then come at me.